Courier Expert

 175643

-Hi Frank, I think this is because courier exchange GTM's auto expire, whereas on here they don't.
+Hi [name], I think this is because courier exchange GTM's auto expire, whereas on here they don't.
 We want to receive bids and would encourage yourself and everyone else to do so.
 Regarding your rates of 70 pplm, that would secure the job if that's our only offer or best offer.

 1833